Psy66/EDF_Toolkit/README.md

 - **Split EDF File**: Split the EDF file into segments based on events.
 The minimum segment duration can be configured.
 - **Set Minimum Segment Duration**: Define the minimum duration for segments (default is 5 seconds).

+### Database management
+- **Create DB**: Creates a new SQLite database in the `DB` folder and automatically generates the table structure (patients, edf_files, segments, diagnosis).
+Automatically connects if the DB already exists.
+- ***Fill***: Adds current segments to the database.
+Automatically links segments to files and patients.
+Saves: paths to segment files, start/end timestamps, event markers.
+- ***DB Stats***: Shows a summary of the database.
+- **Editor**: Visual interface for viewing tables.
+- ***All Split & Fill***: Segments all EDF files in the folder and fills the DB.
 ---

 ## 🖥️ Interface